 Use Facebook to complement your website

 Contrary to some reports, Facebook is not dying.
-Its use has increased during the Covid-19 lockdowns.
+Its use increased during the Covid-19 lockdowns.
 Having a Facebook business page really is vital for a small business.
 It’s another useful shop window for you.
 Shopping habits show that potential customers look on Facebook for information about a company’s products/services, before making a purchase.

-So, it’s important to know how to optimise your Facebook business page settings, to complement your business website – as well as how to draft posts that drive successful customer conversions (whether that’s for a purchase, a phone call or signing up for a newsletter, for example).
+So, it’s important to know how to optimise your Facebook business page settings, to complement your business website – as well as how to draft posts that drive successful customer conversions (whether that’s for a purchase, a phone call or signing up for your newsletter, for example).

-- how your business page is displayed,
+- how your business page is displayed

-- what information about your business is available to potential customers,
+- what information about your business is available to potential customers

 - how your business posts are displayed, and